bml-research/data_analysis_bml/data/data_01_index.md

 |F003190           |14727            |Borrowed     |Coriander seed, dried, ground |

 The text "Public Food Key", "Food Profile ID", "Derivation" and "Food Name" are all found on the first line of the table.
 This is the table header.
-All of the remaining lines are rows.
-Each item in a data table is represented as a row in a data table, which represents a collection of items.
-For instance, since the table above is about food products, each row represents a different food product.
+All of the remaining lines are rows. `Rows` are also called `records` or `observations` which represents a collection of items.
+Since the table above is about food products, each row represents a different food product.

 Columns:

+`Columns` are also called `variables` or `features`.
+For example, this first column contains the public food key, a unique identifyer for each food item.
+The third column represents information about the type of food but also contains information about the processing.
+You could argue that this column should be be separated in two columns (food name and processing).

+Untidy data versus tidy data: